team-telnyx/telnyx-webrtc-ios/README.md

       self.telnyxclient?.answerFromPush(answerAction:action)
 }
 ```

-When the `answerFromPush(answerAction:action)` is called.
-Callkit sets the Call state to `connecting` to alert the user the call is
+When the `answerFromPush(answerAction: action)` is called, Callkit sets the call state to `connecting` to alert the user that the call is being connected.
-being connected and then once the call is active the timer starts 😊.
+Once the call is active, the timer starts.

 <table align="center">
         <tr>